An emboldened China eyes more concessions from US at Stockholm trade talks

 And now, the Stockholm talks may offer clues as to how much longer that detente can hold – and whether the two countries can further bring down remaining tariffs and address other thorny issues, such as tech restrictions, as they work toward a lasting deal.

-The latest round of negotiations follows Donald Trump’s recent flurry of trade deals with the United Kingdom, Japan, and other trade partners, part of the global tariff war he launched earlier this year.
+The latest round of negotiations follows Donald Trump’s recent flurry of trade deals with the United Kingdom, Japan, the European Union, and other trade partners, part of the global tariff war he launched earlier this year.

 But the US President appears to have dialed down his confrontational approach on China, and has spoken enthusiastically about visiting the country at the invitation of its leader Xi Jinping in the “not too distant future.”